Seer: Language Instructed Video Prediction with Latent Diffusion Models: Experiments

 \subsection{Implementation Details}

-We use the pre-trained weights of the Tex-to-Image Latent Diffusion Model (LDM), Stable Diffusion-v1.5~\cite{ldm} , to initialize the VAE, ResNet Blocks and Spatial-Cross Attention layers of the 3D U-Net.
-We freeze both the pre-trained VAE and the pre-trained modules of the 3D U-Net, and only fine-tune the Autoregressive Spatial-Temporal Attention Layers.
+We use the pre-trained weights of Stable Diffusion-v1.5~\citep{ldm} to initialize the VAE, ResNet Blocks and Spatial-Cross Attention layers of the 3D U-Net.
+We freeze both the pre-trained VAE, and only fine-tune the SAWT-Atten layers in our 3D U-Net.
 To fine-tune the FSText Decomposer, we initialized it as the identity function of the CLIP text embedding, as described in Section~\ref{sec:fstext}.
-We train the models on Something Something-V2 and BridgeData with an image resolution of $256 \times 256$ for 20k training steps.
-In the evaluation stage, we speed up the sampling process with the fast sampler DDIM~\cite{ddim} and denoise the prediction with conditional guidance of 7.5 for 30 timesteps.
-Please refer to Appendix~\ref{appendix:sec:impl} for more details on hyperparameters.
+We train the models with an image resolution of $256 \times 256$ on Something Something-V2 for 200k training steps, EpicKitchens-100 and BridgeData for 80k training steps.
+In the evaluation stage, we speed up the sampling process with the fast sampler DDIM~\citep{ddim} and conditional guidance of 7.5 for 30 timesteps.
+See more details in Appendix~\ref{appendix:sec:impl}.